coreos/docs/os/booting-with-pxe.md

 ### Choose a channel

-CoreOS is [released](https://coreos.com/releases/) into alpha and beta channels.
+Container Linux is [released](https://coreos.com/releases/) into alpha and beta channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

 PXE booted machines cannot currently update themselves when new versions are released to a channel.
-To update to the latest version of CoreOS download/verify these files again and reboot.
+To update to the latest version of Container Linux download/verify these files again and reboot.

 <div id="pxe-create">
   <ul class="nav nav-tabs">